 - Preheat oven to 200F or 100 C.

 - Put the egg whites in a large bowl with the salt and beat on medium speed until the whites form soft peaks and hold the lift (do not bend).
 Add sugar slowly while beating continuously at medium speed, then continue beating at high speed for about 8-10 minutes, until it looks silky and smooth and then rubs between your fingers do not feel any sugar grain.

 - Put the frosting in a Ziploc bag or pastry bag with a round tip, if you use a bag cut one end of the bag leaving a gap of 1 cm.
 Draw, on previously cut paper circles, concentric circles from the outside in with the meringue.
 Smooth with a knife or leave so.
 You can also place the meringue by tablespoonfuls onto the circles and spread with a knife.

 - Bake for 1 hour and a half, the discs should feel dry to the touch but do not brown.
-Allow to cool in the oven.
+Allow cooling in the oven.
 Once cooled off peel from the paper where they were baked and placed them on clean parchment paper and wrap with plastic wrap and kept for up to 2-3 days over the counter or use immediately and freeze the whole cake up to 2 hours before serving, my favorite alternative.
 The meringue is fragile, treat gently.